Votto lifts Reds past Royals in 10th

 The Reds blew another save opportunity in the eighth inning, their fourth in six chances this season.
 Neither starter factored in the decision.
 Kansas City's Kris Bubic allowed five runs on seven hits in five innings, striking out six and walking one.
 Luis Castillo fared better for Cincinnati.
 He allowed three runs (one earned) on seven hits in six innings, walking two and striking out five.

 The Reds added three more runs in the third.
 Castellanos tripled to left-center leading off the inning.
 With two outs, Matt Davidson homered to right-center.
-Jesse Winker followed with his own opposite-field home run.
+Jesse Winker followed with his own opposite-field home run to left field.
 Davidson now has 12 home runs in 28 career games against the Royals.
-The Royals got another unearned run in the fourth when Lopez doubled and later scored on an error by center fielder Senzel.
+The Royals got another unearned run in the fourth when Nicky Lopez doubled and later scored on an error by center fielder Senzel.
 They finally got an earned run in the fifth on an RBI single by Adalberto Mondesi.

-Ryan McBroom tied it with a two-run pinch hit home run off Amir Garrett in the eighth. --Field Level Media
+Ryan McBroom tied it with a two-run pinch-hit home run off Amir Garrett in the eighth.

 - READ MORE ON: